changesets/changesets/docs/adding-a-changeset.md

 ## I am in a multi-package repository (a mono-repo)

-1. Run the command line script `npx build-releases changeset` or `yarn build-releases changeset`.
+1. Run the command line script `npx changeset` or `yarn changeset`.
 2. Select the packages you want to include in the changeset using ↑	and ↓ to navigate to packages, and :space: to select a package.
 Hit enter when all desired packages are selected.
 3. You will be prompted to select a bump type for each selected package.
 Select an appropriate bump type for the changes made.
 See [here](https://semver.org/) for informaiton on semver versioning
 4. Your final prompt will be to provide a message to go alongside the changeset.
 This will be written into the changelog when the next release occurs.